ElevatedSensors/sensor-configs/CUSTOM_DELAY_FEATURE.md

 If the custom delays aren't working:
 1. Ensure "Response Speed" is set to "Custom"
-2. Check that delay values are within the 0-30 second range
+2. Check that delay values are within the 0-300 second range
 3. Restart the ESP device after making changes
 4. Verify the sensor is properly calibrated
+5. For delays over 60 seconds, ensure your automations account for the longer response time

 ## Notes
 - Delays are applied after the pressure threshold detection